Ke'Bryan Hayes Player Props: Pirates vs. Rays

 Ke'Bryan Hayes At The Plate

-- In 60.7% of his 28 games this season, Hayes has picked up at least one hit.
-He's also had eight multi-hit games.
+- In 62.1% of his games this season (18 of 29), Hayes has picked up at least one hit, and in eight of those games (27.6%) he recorded multiple hits.

-- Hayes has driven in a run in six games this year (21.4%), including two games with multiple runs batted in.
+- In six games this season (20.7%), Hayes has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.